vanshitabansal/Breast-tissue-lesion-detection-in-ultrasound-images-with-DSMI/README.md

 proposed architecture achieved 86.31% Benign accuracy, 85.71% Malignant accuracy and 86.13% Combined accuracy.
 The Malignant accuracy has improved by 48% and Benign accuracy has improved by 37.14% as compared to BUSnet.

+# Challenges and motivation
+Ultrasound Imaging is a main modality for breast tumor lesion detection, but the intrinsic characteristics of US images such as speckle noise and acoustic shadow results in degradation of performance.
+Additionally, the technician’s level of expertise has a significant impact on how an ultrasound image is diagnosed.
+Varying training and prac- tical experiences among doctors can lead to different diagnoses.
+Therefore, deep learning techniques to develop an automated tool for breast cancer diagnosis is desirable.

+#Limitations
+The current research on Breast Tissue Lesion Detection uses pretrained weights from Imagenet dataset.
+But the images in Imagenet dataset is very different than that of Ultrasound images.
+Therefore, we require a large medical dataset that could be replaced with Imagenet.
+In detection of Breast Tumor using deep learning, latent information from images is not fully explored yet.
+Since, we are working in medical domain, hence, this information play crucial role in anomaly detection.